e2ma3n/sshc/README.md

 ```

 ## How to uninstall ?
-First remove radic directory
 ```
 # rm -rf /opt/sshc_v6/
+# rm -f /usr/bin/sshc
 ```
-Then. delete /usr/bin/sshc

 ## Notes :
 	1. run this program just using root user or sudo
 	2. defaul password is 'sshc'
 	3. run program and edit your database
-	4. Special thanks to Mickael Dorigny from www.it-connect.fr for find new bug
+	4. Special thanks to Mickael Dorigny from www.it-connect.fr for finding new bug

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.